ashria2627/Autonomous_Explorer/README.md

 - AI anomaly alerts with blinking danger indicator
 - Auto-detects new robots when they power on
 - Live camera feed per robot (toggle on/off)
-- Fleet overview — total bots, danger count, average temp
+- Fleet overview ; total bots, danger count, average temp
-- Responsive — works on mobile, tablet, desktop
+- Responsive ; works on mobile, tablet, desktop
 - Accessible from any device via Railway URL

 ---

-Navigate.
-Detect.
-Explore.
+> By team Redflags || Military Institute of Science and Technology
+> Email: mistautonomousexplorer@gmail.com